gravelCompBio/GraphPattern2vec/README.md

 #### Included in this repository are the following:

 - DownloadLinkForData.txt file
-  - you must open this file and download the link from this file
+  - file contains link for download
-  - it contains KG, embeddings, uniprot2genename, and reactome2pathwayname files
+  - Download contains KG, embeddings, uniprot2genename, and reactome2pathwayname files

 - 2 jupyter lab notebooks files
-  - one for measruing the accuracy
+  - Notebook for measuring the accuracy (insert)
-  - one for predictions
+  - Notebook for prediction generation (insert)

-- gp2v.yml file
+- gp2v.yml file (name change?)
-  - this can be used to create the environment
+  - file can be used to create the environment

 - graphpattern2vec folders
-  - this folder holds the objects/funtions of graphpattern2vec
+  - folder holds the objects/funtions of RegPattern2Vec

 - Readme.md file
-  - this holdes instructrions to how to run the code
+  - You're reading it right now

 - model folder
-  - will hold temperary files
+  - folder holds temporary files

 ## Installing dependencies